SwedbankPay/developer.swedbankpay.com/checkout/v2/checkin.md

 With a `consumerProfileRef` safely tucked into our pocket, the Checkin is complete and we can move on to [Payment Menu][payment-menu].
-Be aware that the consumerProfileRef expires after 24 hours.
+Be aware that the `consumerProfileRef` expires after 24 hours as well as after being used to complete a payment.
+The _`consumerProfileRef` can not be reused_ for several purchases.

 A complete overview of how the process of identifying the payer through Checkin is illustrated in the sequence diagram below.